Ellsworth Mountains

 The Ellsworth Mountains are the highest mountain ranges in Antarctica, forming a 350 km long and 48 km wide chain of mountains in a north to south configuration on the western margin of the Ronne Ice Shelf in Marie Byrd Land.
 They are bisected by Minnesota Glacier to form the Sentinel Range to the north and the Heritage Range to the south.
 The former is by far the higher and more spectacular with Mount Vinson (4,892 m) constituting the highest point on the continent.
 The mountains are located within the Chilean Antarctic territorial claim but outside of the Argentinian and British ones.

 Discovery

-The mountains were discovered on November 23, 1935, by Lincoln Ellsworth in the course of a trans-Antarctic flight from Dundee Island to the Ross Ice Shelf.
+The mountains were discovered on November 23, 1935, by the American explorer Lincoln Ellsworth in the course of a trans-Antarctic flight from Dundee Island to the Ross Ice Shelf.
 He gave them the descriptive name Sentinel Range.

 The mountains were mapped in detail by the U.S. Geological Survey from ground surveys and U.S. Navy aerial photography, 1958–1966.
 When it became evident that the mountains comprise two distinct ranges, the US-ACAN restricted the application of Sentinel Range to the high northern one and gave the name Heritage Range to the southern one; the Committee recommended the name of the discoverer for this entire group of mountains.